Feminist metaphysics: Psychoanalytic theory

 The psychoanalytic elaboration of sexual difference has been particularly influential in feminist theory.
 It asserts that masculinity and femininity are deeply rooted in our psyches, developing alongside mental agencies such as desire and repression.

 Écriture féminine is a concept from psychoanalytic French feminism that emphasizes the connection between women's writing and their bodies.
 French feminists argue that Western thought suppresses female experiences and reinforces phallogocentrism, and propose deconstructing language through women's distinct bodily experiences.

 In This Sex Which is Not One (1977), Luce Irigaray seeks to create a psychoanalytic narrative that incorporates Lacanian ideas while challenging its phallocentric elements.
 Irigaray contends that women can cultivate a sense of identity and sexuality without needing to conform to phallic ideals, and that the female body is multiplicitous.

-Gender performativity

-Judith Butler's theory of gender performativity can be seen as a means to show "the ways in which reified and naturalized conceptions of gender might be understood as constituted and, hence, capable of being constituted differently."
-Drawing from J. L. Austin's speech act theory, Butler suggests that gender is performative, meaning it comes into existence through repeated social practices, gestures, and discourses that reinforce norms of masculinity and femininity.
-This repetition creates the illusion of a stable gender identity, but Butler emphasizes that these performances are neither voluntary nor fixed; rather, they are shaped by cultural expectations and can be subverted through alternative performances.
-Other influences include Friedrich Nietzsche, Michel Foucault, and Jacques Derrida.